Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 “Dirt is Good (2017)” by Jack Gilbert and Rob Knight.
 My review.

 In summary, I now consider this to be closed and debunked.
-They are partially click-bait, massively contradictory, jump to conclusions, make unsupported statements, and misinterpret the literature.
+They are partially clickbait, massively contradictory, jump to conclusions, make unsupported statements, and misinterpret the literature.
 It seems clear to me that it stems from all 5 authors having deficits in various areas, and possibly being afraid of addressing the real issues — antibiotics, poor diet, lack of breastfeeding, and unhealthy people having kids.

-Moreover, it’s “unfortunate” there are no consequences for PhDs and Doctors who spread this kind of dangerous misinformation.
+Moreover, it’s “unfortunate” that there are no consequences for PhDs and Doctors who spread this kind of dangerous misinformation.

 What constitutes a healthy/ideal gut microbiome is largely unknown, as are the origins of the gut microbiome and the factors that shape it: https://humanmicrobiome.info/origins/

-The fact that you can do permanent damage to the gut microbiome from a variety of things, including antibiotics, and that the only known way of anywhere-near-fully repairing the gut microbiome is FMT from someone young, in perfect health, who’s never taken an antibiotic or damaged their gut microbiome in anyway, plus what we know about the microbiome and aging, strongly suggests there is something very important being inherited during pregnancy/birth/breastfeeding which cannot be picked up from the environment.
+The fact that you can do permanent damage to the gut microbiome from a variety of things, including antibiotics, and that the only known way of anywhere-near-fully repairing the gut microbiome is FMT from someone young, in perfect health, who’s never taken an antibiotic or damaged their gut microbiome in any way, plus what we know about the microbiome and aging, strongly suggests there is something very important being inherited during pregnancy/birth/breastfeeding which cannot be picked up from the environment.

 Soil is contaminated with lead, which has a variety of detrimental health impacts, including neurological damage [1][2].